argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 You can retrieve records based on their similarity with another record if vectors have been added to the dataset, which is quite useful for the *bulk view*.
 If available, go to the record you would like to use for the semantic search and click on the `Find similar` button at the top right of the record view.
 If there is more than one vector, you will be asked to select which vector to use or whether you want the most or least similar records.

 Once you have selected the vector, you will see the records ordered by similarity.
 The similarity score will be displayed next to the `Find similar` button.
 In addition, a new bar above will allow you to update the selected vector or similarity order, and choose the number of results you would like to see.
-On the righ of the bar, you will find a button to expand or collapse the record that was used for the search as a reference.
+On the right of the bar, you will find a button to expand or collapse the record that was used for the search as a reference.

 To undo the search, you can click on the cross next to the reference record.